-Each course listed below is worth 112.5 Hours – 3.75 Credit Hours.
-Each credit hour = 30 clock hours.
-The ten courses together are worth 1125 Hours – 37.5 Credit Hours
+Each course listed below is worth 92.5 Hours – 4 Credit Hours.
+Each credit hour.

-Is an introduction to the basic principles of drawing for comic books and illustration, with instruction in composition, perspective and foreshortning, simple lighting and shading methods.
+Is an introduction to the basic principles of drawing for comic books and illustration, with instruction in composition, design and perspective.

-This class introduces the student to the variety of methods and materials used in producing art for comic books and illustration.
-Students will experiment with various wet and dry media including ink, ink wash, scratchboard, markers and dyes.
+This class introduces the student to the methods and materials used in producing reproductive art for comic books and illustration, using both traditional ink and digital rendering tools.

 106. Digital Color